sunrise-stake/docs/docs/spending.md

 ### 3.1 Toucan Nature Carbon Tonne

-Sunrise Stake currently spends its yield by buying and retiring the Toucan Nature Carbon Tonne (NCT) token.
+Sunrise Stake currently donates your yield by buying and retiring the Toucan Nature Carbon Tonne (NCT) token.

 NCT represents a tonne of CO2 or equivalent greenhouse gas removed from the atmosphere in various nature-based projects.
 It is issued on the Polygon and Celo blockchains.